anowell/today-puzzle/README.md

 - Oct 6 has the fewest unique solutions: 7
 - Jan 20 has the most unique solutions: 195
 - On my laptop (Dell XPS 13 Plus)
-  - it takes about 1-2 seconds to find all the solutions for a given date
+  - it takes about 1 second to find all the solutions for a given date
-  - it takes about 11 seconds to find one solution for every day of the year
+  - it takes about 10 seconds to find one solution for every day of the year

 ### Build/Run